-Take Charge of Debt.
+Take charge of debt.

 Are you struggling to pay off a mountain of debt and completely overwhelmed?
 Do you frequently pay bills after the due date?
 Are you regularly asking friends and family members for loans?

 Eliminating debt is hard, I know.
-It takes time, persistence and in all honesty – a lot of work.
+It takes time, persistence, and in all honesty – a lot of work.

 When I maxed out my credit card a few years ago and found out that in addition to that, I also owed the government over $10,000 in taxes, I panicked.
-I had just went out and purchased a new vehicle (not one of my smartest ideas!) and now I had two more debts to manage.
+I had just gone out and purchased a new vehicle (not one of my smartest ideas!) and now I had two more debts to manage.

 It was scary, but I allowed myself to feel scared.
 I also forced myself to do something about the situation I had put myself in.
 I needed to find a way to dig myself out of debt before my debt pile grew any bigger.
 That was the beginning of my journey to a debt-free, frugal life.